Limmen/csle/README.md

 ## Documentation

-For documentation, see the README.md files inside each sub-directory,
+For basic documentation, see the README.md files inside each sub-directory,

 - **Emulation Environments** ([emulation-envs](./emulation-envs)).
 - **Python Environments** ([python-envs](./python-envs)).
 - **Notebooks** ([notebooks](./notebooks)).
 - **Documentation** ([docs](./docs)).

+For API documentation see: TODO

+For technical documentation see: TODO

+## Video tutorial

 ## Author & Maintainer